Toolkit: Preparing for work

 Spread the word through your networks that your young person is looking for work.

 Your young person may need to leave home to be closer to work.
-You can help them find a flat or flatmates online on sites such as Trade Me.
+You can help them find a flat or flatmates online.

 - at least four weeks rent for the deposit